-- testing the profitability of sales of like goods on the domestic market; - determining a constructed normal value of the GUC i.e. of the goods exported to Australia; and - making certain adjustments to the normal value.
+- testing the profitability of sales of like goods on the domestic market; - determining a constructed normal value of the goods under consideration (the goods) i.e. of the goods exported to Australia; and - making certain adjustments to the normal value.

-You will need to provide the cost of production of both the exported goods (GUC) and for the like goods sold on the domestic market.
+You will need to provide the cost of production of both the exported goods (the goods) and for the like goods sold on the domestic market.
 You will also need to provide the selling, general, and administration costs relating to goods sold on the domestic market; the finance expenses; and any other expenses (e.g. non-operating expenses not included elsewhere) associated with the goods.